Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Applications of Multi-modal Machine Learning

-In engineering design, cross-modal IR can facilitate design knowledge gathering and design analogy and inspiration search.
-As mentioned before, several well-known design repositories, such as Pinterest and Fusion 360 Gallery, provide rich design precedents with very brief titles or no description at all.
-Since text queries are most commonly used for IR, the absence of text descriptions can be a barrier to the effective reuse of the design knowledge shared in such repositories.
-With the existence of annotated parallel datasets (e.g., PartNet), it is possible to train cross-model IR models, which can capture the correlations between 2D or 3D design representations and textual search queries.
-By transferring the learned knowledge to unimodal repositories like Pinterest and Fusion 360 Gallery, the absence of textual information can be overcome.
-On this basis, we can potentially achieve more efficient and accurate design knowledge retrieval.
+Cross-modal IR in engineering design aids in design knowledge gathering and design analogy and inspiration search.
+Many design repositories, like Pinterest and Fusion 360 Gallery, offer rich design precedents, often with minimal or no descriptions.
+This absence of textual information can hinder effective knowledge reuse.
+However, with annotated parallel datasets, we can train cross-modal IR models to correlate textual queries with 2D or 3D design representations.
+Transferring this learned knowledge to unimodal repositories helps overcome the lack of text, potentially enhancing the efficiency and accuracy of design knowledge retrieval.